ropensci/rtweet/README.md

 Getting started
 ---------------

--   *Quick authorization method*: go [here](http://apps.twitter.com/app/new) and create a Twitter app.
-In the callback field, enter: `http://127.0.0.1:1410`
+-   *Quick authorization method*: [create a Twitter app](http://apps.twitter.com/app/new).
+For the callback field, make sure to enter: `http://127.0.0.1:1410`

 -   Enter your consumer (api) and secret keys

 ``` r